aleph2c/miros/docs/_sources/patterns.rst.txt

 .. code-block:: python

-  transducer_worker = fake_news(
+  fake_transducer = fake_news(
                         FakeNewsSpec(minimum=0, maximum=100,
                                      initial_value=45, aggression=20))
   for i in range(10):
-    print(transducer_worker())
+    print(fake_transducer())
   # 39.41035307935898
   # 51.639646042274904
   # 53.30613755950629

-We see we can make the numbers swing around, it's turnable.
+We see we can make the numbers swing around and the function is tunable.
 Good enough, pushing on.

+As `Michel Laberge`_ builds up his prototype reactor he will change the piston firing specification a lot.

-`Michel Laberge`_ would propably change his mind about a piston's firing criteria, so we have to make sure it's easy to change.
-We will create a is-this-piston-ready function then we can inject it into our design.
+So we have to make sure it's easy to change.
+We will create a is-this-piston-ready method then we can inject it into our design.
 For now we define it as this:

 .. code-block:: python